 Written on 21 Nov 2019.

 Increasing acute water shortage, more dead zones, loss of biodiversity, 6th mass extinction… the impacts of human activities on the planet are well known.
 But how we act, as individuals and citizens to bend these environmental curves was the main topic of Fabrice DeClerck’s lecture, focusing on how we produce, source and consume our food.
-This lecture is part of a course on Driving a Sustainable Food Revolution by Eric Soubeiran, Vice-President Nature & Water Cycle at Danone.
+This lecture is part of a course of the MSc in Global & Sustainable Business on Driving a Sustainable Food Revolution by Eric Soubeiran, Vice-President Nature & Water Cycle at Danone.

 “We need to break the silos to address both sustainability and public health”, Mr DeClerck explained.
 “We are at a tipping point.
 A better future is possible.”
 Among the solutions, Fabrice DeClerck listed: scaling productive and regenerative agriculture to increase carbon capture, diversifying sources of protein (aquatic, insect-based, laboratory cultured, plant-based), reducing food waste and loss, promoting healthy and sustainable diets for all, building local loops and linkages, embracing the digital revolution (precision farming, gene-editing techniques…), delivering stronger rural livelihoods, promoting gender equality to recognise the role of women in rural societies, increasing the consumption of seeds and nuts, of plant-based foods, building fairer, shorter, cleaner supply chain, putting trade in the service of sustainable development...